Annegret Kroniger

-Annegret "Anne" Kroniger (born September 24, 1952, in Bochum, Nordrhein-Westfalen) is a female German athlete, who mainly competed in the 100 metres.
+Annegret "Anne" Kroniger (24 September 1952 – 22 November 2025) was a German athlete, who mainly competed in the 100 metres.

+She was born in Bochum, North Rhine-Westphalia.
 She competed for West Germany at the 1976 Summer Olympics in the women's 4 × 100 metres held in Montreal, Quebec, Canada, where she won the silver medal with her teammates Elvira Possekel, Inge Helten and Olympic 100 metre champion Annegret Richter.

+Kroniger died after a long and serious illness on 22 November 2025, at the age of 73.